tushar-uwaterloo/matrix_mult/lab2-report.md

 ### Trade-offs

 The problem statement requires that the data is streamed into the design one at a time, and the vector is streamed into the design at the beginning.
-Every element of the matrix will be used to calculate one multiplication and the result will be used in at most one addition.
+Every element of the matrix will be used to calculate one multiplication and the results will be used in at most one addition.
 Thus, even if we can use multiple adders and multipliers, the data stream of matrix will limit the parallelism we can achieve and multiple adders/multipliers will not bring us any benefits.
+The best we can do in this design is to split the multiplier and adder in 2-clock cycles, which increases the number of flip-flop usage but also increases the clock frequency on which the design can operate.
+For our design, we perform the addition and multiplication in the same clock cycle, hence we are saving flip-flops but our design will be slightly slower than the above mentioned design.